benjzhang/benjzhang.github.io/_pages/ma590sta.md

  <!-- <span style="color:red"> ***As of 08 November 2023, enrollment for the class is full.
 However, if you are still interested in signing up for the course, please email us at bjzhang@umass.edu and ziyuchen@umass.edu.***  </span> -->

  [<img align="right" width="400" src="https://benjzhang.github.io/files/ma590sta_poster.png" />](https://benjzhang.github.io/files/ma590sta_poster.png)

+A final syllabus and course schedule has been posted to [Canvas](https://umamherst.instructure.com/courses/8825)

 ## Spring 2024
 MWF 1:25-2:15PM in LGRT 121